-Ticks, mites and fleas can all cause dogs itchiness and distress when their coats become infested.
+Ticks, mites, and fleas can all cause dogs itchiness and distress when their coats become infested.
 Ticks and fleas are larger and fairly easy to spot, but you may need the assistance of a veterinarian to confirm the presence of mites.

-Anxiety can provoke compulsive behavior
+Anxiety can provoke a compulsive behavioral issue

 Mange may be responsible for a dog chewing their paws